Data Dive

 Vehicles sold twice at auction show that after 30 months (2.5 years), there’s a better than even chance the vehicle will sell for more, which is similar to the 2–3 year cycle for the majority of vehicle generations in the price guide.
 Want more certainty than 50/50?
 By year 7, the probability of breaking even is 95 percent.

-The potential for a gain is quite good if you happen to pick up a car at auction that had sold for more at a previous auction—so long as you're patient.
+Your odds are also quite good if you happen to pick up a car at auction that had sold for more at a previous auction—so long as you’re patient.
 Looking at vehicles that have sold three times at auction, with a dip in the second sale, we see the average time for the vehicle’s value to exceed the first sale price (a rebound) is 4.79 years.
 The average gain from the first to the third sale is 29 percent.
-Rebounds happen about 18 percent of the time.

-If you're the second owner and paid more than the last person, things look bleaker.
-While peaks happen less than 28 percent of the time, cars that took a loss (typically 21 percent) on their third sale are still up about 13 percent from their first sale.
+If you’re the second owner and paid more than the last person, things look bleaker.
+More than a quarter of those cars took a loss on their third sale (although that price still tends to be higher than the first).

 Admittedly, the biggest limitation here is the relatively short time span for data collection.
 Data on collector car values thins dramatically prior to 2010 and is also muddied by dramatic "black swan" events in the broader economy, namely the terror attacks of September 11, 2001 and the global financial crisis of 2009.